thejasvibr/batracker/docs/source/other_rst/signal_detection.rst

 Whenever the audio goes beyond a particular level (in RMS), a signal is considered detected.
 This is a common (and relatively robust) algorithm that's used in many programs.

+- One thing to consider with the threshold method is that if the signal isn't received with the same intensity on all channels (and also in case of mic directionality  etc.) -- then the 'wrong parts' of a signal will be cross-correlated - leading to poor localisations.
+How to overcome this problem?

 Less simple methods
 ~~~~~~~~~~~~~~~~~~~